 Let’s accept that there’s probably quite a bit of truth in that.
 But let’s also expose a few of the myths from the side of the blogger and the industry rather than from the perspective of the suspicions of the reader.

-First up.
 I’ve said it before.
 If you want to write a sports blog to get lots of free stuff; then you can.
 If you like socks, nutrition bars and the like then you probably can get vast quantities of those.
 You’ll have to spend a fair amount of time doing that.
 Not too much, but a fair amount.
 If you want to treat that as a hobby and accept that your time is not too valuable then you’ll be happy.

 Maybe you see getting free stuff as a challenge.
 It will be a good challenge.